xolox/vim-easytags/README.md

 ### The `g:easytags_python_enabled` option

-To disable the Python implementation of dynamic syntax highlighting you can set this option to true (1).
+To disable the Python implementation of dynamic syntax highlighting you can set this option to false (0).

 ### The `g:easytags_python_script` option